-Paul Froese is a professor of sociology at Baylor University and the director of the Baylor Religion Surveys.
-He is the author of several books and research articles.
-His most recent book is On Purpose: How We Create the Meaning of Life (2016).
+Paul Froese is a professor of sociology at Baylor University and research fellow for the Institute for Studies of Religion.
+He is the author of several books, including On Purpose: How We Create the Meaning of Life.

 T.M.
 Luhrmann is an anthropology professor at Stanford University and the author of When God Talks Back: Understanding the American Evangelical Relationship With God.
 In an April 13, 2013, New York Times op-ed essay, she describes herself as a secular observer of evangelical congregations and says “one of the most important features of these churches is that they offer […]